epidemics/epifor/README.md

 ### Install / preparation

 * First, [install Poetry](https://python-poetry.org/docs/#installation)
-* Then, install the lib and its dependencies (e.g. in virtualenv)
+* Then, install the lib and its dependencies (e.g. in virtualenv, or let poetry create it)

 ```sh
 git clone https://github.com/epidemics/epifor